tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/事件通知_intl_en.md

 ## Overview

-If any change is made to COS resources (such as new files uploaded or files deleted), you will receive prompt notification.
-Event notification can be used together with [Serverless Cloud Function](https://intl.cloud.tencent.com/product/scf) to meet the needs of more application scenarios:
+If any change is made to Cloud Object Storage (COS) resources (such as new files uploaded or files deleted), you will receive prompt notification.
+Event notification can be used together with [Serverless Cloud Function（SCF）](https://intl.cloud.tencent.com/product/scf) to meet the needs of more application scenarios:

 - **Interaction with other Tencent Cloud services**: For example, purge CDN cache or update the database when a new file is uploaded to COS.
 - **System integration**: Your own service APIs can be called when files in COS are created, deleted, or overwritten.
 In user-generated content (UGC) scenarios, with the event notification feature, the client side will be able to interact with the server side.